fredgibbs/fredgibbs.github.io/tutorials/_posts/2012-10-12-extract-geocode-placenames-from-text-file.md

 39.1398692 -80.0087746
 37.2103925 -76.3868797
 {% endhighlight %}

-Obviously, this little bit of Python code can be incredibly handy when you have any more than a few places to geolocate.
-Even if you only have a few places, it is nice to save the coordinate for places so that we don&#8217;t have to keep looking them up, which is obviously much slower than just reading them from a text file.

-Also, because geocoding services usually have limits to how many you can do per day (like 2,500 in the case of Google), it can be necessary to spread out your geolocating efforts over several days (the subject of a different tutorial) and save the results as you go for cases when you have many thousands of points to geolocate.

 Let's modify our python script so that it can save our coordinates to a text file.
 We just need to write them to a file in the usual way, which means we need to open a file for writing, and write the place name and coordinates to it.
 But since it's always nice to have well-structured data, let's create a CSV file.
 This is easily done by using the Python csv module so that it can take care of properly formatting the lines of our CSV file. (the csv module is probably already installed on your computer.)